Pylons/pyramid_cookbook/docs/pylons/other.rst

 ``_port``, and ``_app_url``.

-The advantage of using these methods rather than hardcoding the URL, is that it automatically addds the application prefix (which may be something more than "/" if the application is mounted on a sub-URL).
+The advantage of using these methods rather than hardcoding the URL, is that it automatically adds the application prefix (which may be something more than "/" if the application is mounted on a sub-URL).

 You can also pass additional positional arguments, and they will be appended